Option Swing Trading is Easy to Learn

 Option Swing Trading can be applied in either of two ways:

-The first way is identify chart patterns and wait for a price move in either direction, compare it to the size of recent historical moves and anticipate a short term retracement.
-The stock does not need to be trending up or down for this strategy – it might be in a sideways channel or a broadening top or bottom.
-You enter the trade at what you believe to be the extremity of the move, preferably after price action has been consolidating over at least 3 days and gives a reversal signal.
 Once you enter the trade, the next challenge is to exit before the reversal blows itself out.
-You can often clean up with a tidy profit of greater than 50 percent on your risked capital.
-If you understand the advantages that can be obtained from using Vertical Debit Spreads in combination with this method, you can make excellent consistent profits with minimal risk.
+You can often clean up with a tidy profit on your risked capital.
+If you understand the advantages that can be obtained from using vertical Debit Spreads over single options positions, in combination with this method, you can make excellent consistent profits with minimal risk.

 Option Swing Trading – The Trend is Your Friend

 Broadly speaking, you need a signal that indicates whether the stock is in an uptrend or downtrend.
-For this, a favourite tool is moving averages – typically, the 10 and 20 period EMA’s for the shorter timeframes, and 50 and 200 period simple moving average (SMA) to mark out the longer-term trends.
+A favorite tool for identifying this is moving averages – typically, the 10 and 20 period EMA’s for the shorter timeframes, and 50 and 200 period simple moving average (SMA) to mark out the longer-term trends.

-One of the best trend identifying services I have ever seen is the “Trade Triangle” and market scanning service provided by Market Club.
-They offer a full one month test drive for only $8.95 and with the wealth of services including their proprietary “trade triangles” (monthly, weekly and daily confluences) as well as market scanning for qualifying trades.
+One of the best trend-identifying services I have ever seen is the “Trade Triangle” and market scanning service provided by Market Club.
+They offer a 30 day trial for just $1 and provide a wealth of services including their proprietary “trade triangles” (monthly, weekly and daily confluences) as well as market scanning for qualifying trades.

-Two important aspects of option swing trading are setting profit targets and preserving your capital by using stop losses.
+Two important aspects of option swing trading are managing risk and setting profit targets.
 You can also use trailing stops for profitable trades.
-Once your profit target is reached, some traders like to sell half their position at the target price, leaving the remaining half with a higher stop loss.
+Once your first profit target is reached, some traders like to sell half their position at the target price, leaving the remaining half with a stop loss at break even.

 Option Swing Trading presents a number of advantages for the novice trader.
 It is simple to learn and can be undertaken “without giving up your day job”.
 You can make a significant income without the need for a lot of trading capital, as you would with share trading.